-To distinguish diseased and healthy microbiomes from multiple cohorts, we performed a Pan-metagenomics association (Pan-MGAS) of multiple disease cohorts (23 diseases across 43 cohorts from 14 countries).
+We performed a Pan-metagenomics association (Pan-MGAS) of multiple disease cohorts (23 diseases across 43 cohorts from 14 countries) to distinguish diseased versus healthy microbiomes within the multiple cohorts.
 We determined the enriched and depleted species within the different disease cohorts compared to healthy samples from the same country, showing an effect size greater than 0.3 (Fig. 2a, Supplementary Table S3 and Method).
-Some cohorts showed a depletion of multiple species, notably in cancer (Non-Small Cell Lung Cancer (NSCLC, from France), renal cell carcinoma (RCC frorm France), adenoma (from Italy)) (Fig. 2a).
-Conversely some diseases had several enriched species, as can be seen for most Colorectal Cancer (CRC) cohorts.
+Some cohorts showed a depletion of multiple species, notably in cancer [Non-Small Cell Lung Cancer (NSCLC, from France), renal cell carcinoma (RCC from France), adenoma (from Italy)] (Fig. 2a).
+Conversely, some diseases had several enriched species, as seen for most Colorectal Cancer (CRC) cohorts.

 Some species were either enriched or depleted across multiple cohorts, regardless of geographical differences.
-For example, Anaerostipes hadrus, Coprococcus comes, and Blautia obeum, which have been associated to healthy individuals, are among the most depleted species with all these examples found depleted in at least six different cohorts (Fig. 2b, Supplementary Fig. S1).
+For example, Anaerostipes hadrus, Coprococcus comes, and Blautia obeum, which have been associated with healthy individuals, are among the most frequently depleted species, found in at least six different disease cohorts (Fig. 2b, Supplementary Fig. S1).
 The first two species have been described as butyrate producers and dominant species isolated from the healthy human colon[27]–[29], and the third has been associated with gut microbiota recovery after cholera infection and with normal maturation of the infant gut microbiota[30].

-Between the species found enriched and in at least 6 different cohorts we find Fusobacterium nucleatum, Clostridium bolteae, Clostridium clostridioforme, Clostriduium symbiosum, Peptostreptococcus stomatis, Flavonifractor plautii, Parvimonas micra, among others (Fig. 2C, Supplementary Fig. S1).
-Several of them also have been isolated from oral samples (F. nucleatum[31], P. stomatis[32], P. micra[33]) and some of them have been identified in infections including bacteremia (C. bolteae[34], C. clostridioforme[35], P. micra[36]).
-Along with F. nucleatum and C. symbiosum, which were enriched in western countries and are associated with CRC[37]–[39], we also identify P. micra to be enriched in multiple cohorts of CRC and P. stomatis enriched several times only in solid tumor cohorts (Supplementary Table S4, Supplementary Fig. S1).
+Between the species found enriched in at least 6 different cohorts we find Fusobacterium nucleatum, Clostridium bolteae, Clostridium clostridioforme, Clostriduium symbiosum, Peptostreptococcus stomatis, Flavonifractor plautii, Parvimonas micra, among others (Fig. 2C, Supplementary Fig. S1).
+Several of them also have been isolated from oral samples (F. nucleatum[31], P. stomatis[32], P. micra[33]) and some of them have been identified in infections, including bacteremia (C. bolteae[34], C. clostridioforme[35], P. micra[36]).
+Along with F. nucleatum and C. symbiosum, which were enriched in western countries and are associated with CRC[37]–[39], we also identify P. micra to be enriched in multiple cohorts of CRC and P. stomatis enriched several times only in solid tumour cohorts (Supplementary Table S4, Supplementary Fig. S1).

 Disease enriched-functional clusters showed distinct links to gut microbiome dysbiosis

-To analyze the functional content in the MSP from the human microbiome, we applied an unsupervised clustering approach to the MSPs’ gene content (Fig. 3a-c, Supplementary Fig. 2 and Methods).
+To analyze the functional content in the MSP from the human microbiome, we applied an unsupervised clustering approach to the MSPs’ annotated gene content (Fig. 3a-c, Supplementary Fig. 2 and Methods).
 This analysis provided a better representation of microbial functions than single annotations or known pathway definitions (e.g., KEGG) (Fig. 3b).
-From the community detection algorithm, we identified 7,763 functional clusters and 6,297 singletons (Supplementary Table 5).
+We identified 7,763 functional clusters and 6,297 singletons based on the community detection algorithm (Supplementary Table 5).
 For example, antimicrobial resistance and secondary biosynthetic genes were found to be singletons and not co-conserved with other functional genes.
 After excluding singletons and unreliable functional clusters detected in less than three species, we retained 591 representative clusters of microbial functions.
 One of the two largest clusters (CL-12 in Supplementary Table 5, named “comm-cluster” hereafter) was over-represented among many commensal species, while the other (CL-10, named “patho-cluster”) was enriched in a few pathobionts, such as Klebsiella spp., Enterobacter spp., and E. coli.
 Interestingly, the comm-cluster was enriched with genes involved in the biosynthesis of amino acids.
 In contrast, the patho-cluster was enriched in functions associated with the uptake of several substrates.
-These included siderophores, amino acid, and vitamin transport, thus improving competitive fitness against the host and commensal bacteria.
-We also found other enriched-functional clusters, such as butyrate metabolism, propionate metabolism, vitamin B12, coenzyme metabolism, chemotaxis, ATPase, and mobile genetic elements (i.e., integrase and transposase) and the CRISPR-cas system (Fig. 3c); a number of these were correlated with phylum-level taxonomy (Supplementary Fig. 2c).
+These included siderophores, amino acid, and vitamin transport, thus improving competitive fitness against the commensal bacteria.
+We also found other functionally enriched clusters such as butyrate metabolism cluster, propionate metabolism cluster, and the CRISPR-cas system cluster (Fig. 3c); a number of these were correlated with phylum-level taxonomy (Supplementary Fig. 2c).